WaiveCar/Waivecar/src/views/site/faqlevel.md

 No worries!
 It's just a $1 hold on your card we will refund right back to you when your ride is complete!

 ### How many WaiveCars are there?
-We currently have 3 available for Level Residents.
+We currently have 3 available for level residents.

 ## Driving Cars
 ### How far can I drive with a WaiveCar?